hmartelb/NSynth-MIDI-Renderer/README.md

 * Classical Music MIDI Dataset, Kaggle https://www.kaggle.com/soumikrakshit/classical-music-midi

-Also, make sure that you have Python 3 installed in your system.
+Also, make sure that you have **Python 3.6** installed in your system.
 Then open a new terminal in the master directory and install the dependencies from requirements.txt by executing this command:
 ```bash
 $ pip install -r requirements.txt
 ```